TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-subcoreresourcelimithit.md

 <properties
     pageTitle="Database Resource Limits Hit"
     description="Sub Core Database Resource Limits Hit"
-    infoBubbleText="We found resource limits hit on this sub core database.
+    infoBubbleText="The resource limits were hit for this database.
 See details on the right." service="microsoft.sql"
     resource="servers"
     authors="ketho00"